 Dr. Raul Fernandez has more than a decade of diverse experience in higher education.
-He is a lecturer in the Higher Education Administration program and the director of the online Ed.M. program at the Boston University School of Education.
+He is a lecturer and director of the Higher Education Administration program at the Boston University School of Education.
 He is a well-recognized leader and accomplished speaker on issues of diversity and inclusion, with hundreds of faculty, staff and students at numerous campuses and conferences having attended his workshops.

 Raul previously taught courses in Speech and Communication at Miami-Dade College, and taught a section of BU’s First Year Experience course for five years.
 He also co-developed the curriculum and taught a Boston University course on Identity, Inclusion & Social Action.
 The course helps students to examine systems of oppression and identify opportunities to work toward social justice.
 In addition to teaching his own section, Raul developed the module on Race, Ethnicity and National Origin, with a focus on the causes and impact of implicit bias.

 Raul’s expertise also includes engaging students in transformative social justice experiences, having led such trips to Haiti, Honduras, Israel and Rwanda.
 While working at BU’s Howard Thurman Center for Common Ground, he also developed a 10-day social justice retreat to Washington, DC where students explored the interplay between those who advocate for and those who legislate social justice issues.

 While working at BU’s Student Activities Office, Raul brought diverse speakers, performers and events to campus, including #BULEADS, a leadership summit focused on innovation, collaboration and social action, Let’s Talk About It, a moderated discussion on race, power and privilege, and Mind the Gap, a town hall conversation on masculinity and the gender divide.